azborgonovo/nudoku/README.md

 # Nudoku

-A C#/.NET Web API that generates and solves Sudoku puzzles.
+A C#/.NET Web API that generates and solves [Sudoku](https://en.wikipedia.org/wiki/Sudoku) puzzles.
 It provides endpoints to create Sudoku puzzles of varying difficulty levels and solve them programmatically.

 ## Performance optimizations

 There are different Sudoku [solvers](https://github.com/azborgonovo/nudoku/tree/main/src/Nudoku.Engine/Solvers) implemented in the application.
 They are identified by a version number.
 Our goal is to optimize them for performance and memory allocation.
 The current benchmarking results are as follows.

 ![Benchmark results from 2024-12-05](https://github.com/azborgonovo/nudoku/blob/main/docs/img/Benchmarks_20241205.png?raw=true)

+## How to use it?

+- A puzzle can be generated calling the endpoint `POST /generate`.
+- The solution can be found by calling the endpoint `POST /solve`.

+See the [API documentation](https://github.com/azborgonovo/nudoku/blob/main/docs/nudoku-api.json) for the entire list of endpoints and their respective payloads.

 ## Running locally